OribiaDev/Meii/README.md

 ## Description

-Meii has an in-depth and simple anonymous confession system with logging.
-It is very well-polished and has tons of commands to keep you entertained while keeping your server safe.
+Meii has an in-depth and straightforward anonymous confession system with logging.
+It is very well-polished and has many commands to keep you entertained while keeping your server safe.

 ## Getting Started

 ### Dependencies

 * Node-JS
+* MySQL
 * Various node-js packages (see in packages file)

 ### Inviting the bot